kiroboio/ki-safe-transfer-lib/api/how_does_it_work.md

 ### Steps

-The Safe Transfer process consists of several blocks:
+The Retrievable Transfer process consists of several blocks:
 - [ creation of retrievable transfer and sending it's details to server ](#Creation)
 - [ life-cycle of transaction on server ](#Life-on-server)
 - [ collection of the transfer and it's life-cycle after that ](#Collection)